Back to the Mental Health Basics

 So now I am back to where I started.
 Back to the healing power of communication and creativity, self-expression and listening, connecting with others and/or a higher purpose.
 This is the best psychiatric intervention that there is.
 And it comes with zero side effects.
 Zero drug interactions.
 Zero overdoses.
 And, oh yes, it is free.

 We are not much different from each other when we really get honest with ourselves.

 Welcome to Humanity.

 All of us.

-Want to learn more about the Creative 8 methodology that hundreds of my patients have used to overcome their “diagnosis” and live more full, creative, and self-expressed lives?
-Grab your copy of it here.
-It’s completely free and you can implement it today— in less time than it takes your Keurig to brew a cup of coffee. ;)
+Want to learn the Creative 8 methodology that hundreds of my patients have used to overcome their “diagnosis” and live more full, creative, and self-expressed lives?
+Grab your copy below.
+It’s completely free and you can begin implementing it today— in less time than it takes your Keurig to brew a cup of coffee. ;)